+The primary probe at the ILC for the direct production of WIMP dark matter are photons emitted as initial-state radiation in association with the pair production of invisible dark matter particles.
 Such a Mono-photon search is analogous to Mono-X searches at the LHC.
 The main backgrounds to this search are the radiative neutrino production and the radiative Bhabha scattering process, in which the outgoing electron and positron escape undetected in the beam pipe.
 The neutrino production is irreducible, but its dominant contribution, from t-channel W exchange, is present only from the $e_L^-e_R^+$ initial state.
-At LEP, searches for photon events with missing energy were performed [540, 541], and were later re-analysed within the effective operator framework.
-[542].2
+At LEP, searches for photon events with missing energy were performed [541, 542], and were later re-analyzed within the effective operator framework.
+[543].2

-The prospects to detect WIMPs with such methods at the ILC and to determine their properties have been studied for a centre-of-mass energy of 500 GeV in detailed detector simulation [543, 538].
+The prospects to detect WIMPs with such methods at the ILC and to determine their properties have been studied for a center-of-mass energy of 500 GeV in detailed detector simulation [544, 539].
 Also at the ILC, the experimental sensitivity has been interpreted in the framework of effective operators.
-Figure 10.16(a) shows the exclusion reach found at 500 GeV in the effective operator approach [538].
+Figure 10.16(a) shows the exclusion reach found at 500 GeV in the effective operator approach [539].
 The importance of beam polarization in achieving these results has already been discussed in Sec.
 5.3.
 For the full 500 GeV-program of the ILC, scales of new physics (Λ) of up to 3 TeV can be probed, while the 1 TeV-energy-upgrade of the ILC would extend this even to 4.5 TeV or more, depending on the integrated luminosity.
 At 250 GeV, the full reach will be attained already at a modest integrated luminosity.

 The EFT approach is only valid if the considered new physics mass scale (mediator mass) is much higher than the collision energy.
-This is the case when we assume the mediator coupling to SM particles is large.
+This is the case when we assume the mediator coupling to 5575 SM particles is large.
 However, scenarios with light mediator exchange are still not excluded by the existing data for couplings of the order of 0.01 and below.
 Assuming that the total mediator width is dominated by the DM partial width, cross section limits extracted from the analysis of mono-photon event spectra, calculated for fixed mediator mass and width hardly depend on the DM particle type or coupling structure.
-Limits on the vector mediator coupling to electrons, expected from the combined analysis of the data taken with different beam polarisation at 500 GeV ILC, with systematic uncertainties taken into account, are presented in Fig. 10.16(b) [539].
-For proper modelling of mono-photon events, dedicated simulation method was proposed [544].
+Limits on the vector mediator coupling to electrons, expected 5580 from the combined analysis of the data taken with different beam polarizations at 500 GeV ILC, with systematic uncertainties taken into account, are presented in Fig. 10.16(b) [540].
+For proper modeling of mono-photon events, dedicated simulation method was proposed [545].
 The study was based on the Delphes fast simulation framework with dedicated ILC detector model [279, 280], see section 7.1.